 Withdrawal from a semester is effective the date written notification is received in the Office of the Registrar.

-Until official written notification is received by NSCAD

-University, students are ineligible for any refund of fees or exemption from unpaid fees.
-If the student's withdrawal will result in a refund, the student must apply for the refund at the time of their change in registration status.
+Until official written notification is received by NSCAD University, students are ineligible for any refund of fees or exemption from unpaid fees.
+If the student's withdrawal will result in a refund, the student must apply

-Students who withdraw completely from the current term will be charged a \$100 withdrawal fee.
+Students who withdraw completely from the current term